 Design Tool Review: InVisionDesign Tool Review: InVision The review of the popular prototyping tool for designers.
 Analysis of practical benefits of InVision for creating efficient workflow and user-friendly designs.

-Prototyping is one of the important stages of efficient UI/UX design process as it allows trying design solutions and test them practically before moving to high-fidelity design polishing as well as product development.
+Prototyping is one of the important stages of an efficient UI/UX design process as it allows trying design solutions and testing them practically before moving to high-fidelity design polishing as well as product development.

 General description of the tool

 InVision is the comprehensive prototyping software supporting the process of designing user interfaces for mobile applications and other sorts of digital interactive products.
 Now it is one of the major players on the market, perhaps due to constant improvement and extensions of the functionality which the company adds to the product as well as the strong informative support via their Blog which shares diverse cases and articles on design.

 The basic idea behind InVision is fast and easy creating a live prototype from static images of any fidelity level.
 The tool provides the ability to upload wireframes which can be more or less detailed and with the functional facilities of the software they are automatically transformed into the prototype of the app.
 It is possible to follow the necessary transitions, to test the buttons, to analyse the layout in the mock-up of the device interface.

 Working over numerous project on UI/UX design for mobile applications here in Tubik, we are usually keen to try different tools and software to increase productivity and – what is more important – efficiency of design workflow and communication with the customers.
 These are the reasons why InVision prototyping tool has become popular here in cases of app design.
 Being simple and clear in its interface, it doesn’t scare clients who can be easily involved in the process; in addition, it provides numerous functions enabling designers to make the process of testing design faster and easier in terms of productive teamwork.